Radio-based Multi-Robot Odometry and Relative Localization: Experiments

 The dataset experiment includes a UGV trajectory that spans 27 m in the horizontal plane and includes frequent fast heading changes, and a UAV trajectory which is 118 meters long, moving in 3D space with overall smoother motions.

 Figure \ref{fig:dataset_relative_rmse} indicates the rotational and translational components of the RMSE of the estimated inter-robot transformation.
 Approximately after 40 seconds, when both of the robots have advanced enough, the error quickly converges to $\approx$ 1.1 m in translation and $\approx$ $5^{\circ}$ in rotation.
-Considering measurement error, which can be on the order of tens of centimeters at these operating ranges, and odometry error (in this case, only wheel and IMU odometry are being fed to the optimizer, both of which tend to accumulate significant drift), the results obtained for real robots are favorable and consistent with what was obtained in simulation, which can also be confirmed by analyzing the errors of the global pose estimation (see Table \ref{tab:ate_uncertainty_kf}).
+Considering measurement error, which can be on the order of tens of centimeters for the inter-robot distances in our experiments (from 0.5 to 10 meters), and odometry error (in this case, only wheel and IMU odometry are being fed to the optimizer, both of which tend to accumulate significant drift), the results obtained for real robots are favorable and consistent with what was obtained in simulation, which can also be confirmed by analyzing the errors of the global pose estimation (see Table \ref{tab:ate_uncertainty_kf}).

 Figure \ref{fig:radar_velocities} represents the linear velocities estimated by the radar ego-motion algorithm, smoothed with a 10 sample moving average filter.
 Ground truth linear velocities are estimated by computing the derivative of the DLL pose estimation, and similarly smoothing the result.
 In this experiment, despite its holonomic configuration, the robot moves predominantly in the forward direction, where the radar is able to capture significant changes in velocity ($\approx$ 0.5 m/s).
 In the UAV case, which proves more challenging as there is individual motion in the three directions, the method is also able to provide a consistent estimate.